Kotlin/kotlin-spark-api/README.md

 It may easily happen that we need to fork our computation to several paths.
 To compute things only once we should call `cache` method.
 But there it is hard to control when we're using cached `Dataset` and when not.
-Also it's easy to forget to unpersist cached data, which may make things to break unexpectadle or just take more memory then intended.
+It is also easy to forget to unpersist cached data, which may make break things unexpectably or take more memory than intended.

 To solve these problems we introduce `withCached` function